Pre-first-aid – Know your four most valuable tools

 Your four most valuable tools: eyes, hands, digestive system, feet

 Your mind is undoubtedly the most important of all.
-Thoughts, ideas and plans all originate from the brain: the organ that controls thought, memory, feelings and activity.
+Thoughts, ideas, and plans all originate from the brain: the organ that controls thought, memory, feelings, and activity.
 Putting your thoughts to work, especially in an outdoor environment, requires tools.
 Tools that have to be cared for because without them your brain and the will to execute your plans will be seriously compromised.

 There are many approaches to first aid.
-This one is based on the four crucial physical tools that have to be safeguarded under all circumstances: eyes, hands, digestive system and feet.
+This one is based on the four crucial physical tools that have to be safeguarded under all circumstances: eyes, hands, digestive system, and feet.
 It has become quite a long list of do’s and don’ts, blame the complexity of our body for it.
-Nonetheless spend five minutes reading.
+Nonetheless, spend five minutes reading.

 1. Eyes – the brain’s best friends

-Your first crucial tool are the eyes.
+Your first crucial tool is the eyes.
 Bringing the outside world within reach of your reason, they allow you to sense, anticipate, connect and understand events around you.
 They also spark, through visual information, new ideas and solutions for all the challenges that may lay ahead of you.

 Protect your eyes = priority number 1

 Protecting them is the first priority for the traveler in the wild.
-Protect them against excessive light, branches, insects and sparks from a camp fire.
+Protect them against excessive light, branches, insects, and sparks from a campfire.
 Always use a good pair of protective glasses and in extreme weather consider goggles.

 In particular, pay attention to the threats coming from the sides of the trail.
-We are very good in deflecting threats directly in our field of vision but perform poorly when it comes to the periphery of vision; exactly the same area where that fatal branch will poke in the eye.
+We are very good at deflecting threats directly in our field of vision but perform poorly when it comes to the periphery of vision; exactly the same area where that fatal branch will poke in the eye.
 Modern protective glasses wrap around your eyes, thus maximizing protection.

 Do not underestimate the damaging effect of dust and particles.
 They will collect in the eyes and on the eyelids, thus clogging up the paths for necessary fluids.
 Regularly rinse your eyes with fresh and, possibly, decontaminated water.